timmywil/panzoom/README.md

 $elem.panzoom("resetDimensions");
 ```

 Panzoom caches the dimensions of the Panzoom element and its parent to cater to quick move events.
 Whenever these dimensions change, it is necessary to call `resetDimensions()`.
+However, as of version 3.1.0, this is not required if using the `contain` option.
+It is still required for focal point zooming.

 ### `disable()`